-This protocol proposes a novel biaxial testing system used on a resistance heating uniaxial tensile test machine in order to determine the forming limit diagram (FLD) of sheet metals under hot stamping conditions.
+This protocol proposes a novel biaxial testing system used on a resistance heating uniaxial tensile test machine in order to determine the forming limit diagrams (FLDs) of sheet metals under hot stamping conditions.

 LONG ABSTRACT:

-Hot stamping and cold die quenching are increasingly used to form complex shaped structural components out of sheet metals.
+The hot stamping and cold die quenching process is increasingly used to form complex shaped structural components of sheet metals.
 Conventional experimental approaches, such as out-of-plane and in-plane tests, are not applicable to the determination of forming limits when heating and rapid cooling processes are introduced prior to forming for tests conducted under hot stamping conditions.
-A novel in-plane biaxial testing system was designed and used for the determination of the forming limits of sheet metals at various strain paths, temperatures, and strain rates after rapid heating and cooling processes in a resistance heating uniaxial testing machine.
-The core part of the biaxial testing system is a biaxial apparatus, which transfers a uniaxial force provided by the uniaxial machine to a biaxial force.
+A novel in-plane biaxial testing system was designed and used for the determination of forming limits of sheet metals at various strain paths, temperatures, and strain rates after heating and cooling processes in a resistance heating uniaxial testing machine.
+The core part of the biaxial testing system is a biaxial apparatus, which transfers a uniaxial force provided by the uniaxial testing machine to a biaxial force.
 One type of cruciform specimen was designed and verified for the formability test of aluminum alloy 6082 using the proposed biaxial testing system.
-A digital image correlation (DIC) system with a high-speed camera was used for taking strain measurements of a specimen during a deformation.
+The digital image correlation (DIC) system with a high-speed camera was used for taking strain measurements of a specimen during a deformation.
 The aim of proposing this biaxial testing system is to enable the forming limits of an alloy to be determined at various temperatures and strain rates under hot stamping conditions.

 INTRODUCTION:

 The automotive industry is facing a huge global challenge of reducing fuel consumption and minimizing environmental pollution from vehicle emissions.
 Weight reduction is beneficial to improving the performance of automobiles and can directly reduce energy consumption1.
-Due to the low formability of sheet metals at room temperature, hot stamping and cold die quenching processes (referred to as hot stamping)2 are used to improve the formability alloys and thus to obtain complexly shaped components in automotive applications.
+Due to the low formability of sheet metals at room temperature, hot stamping and cold die quenching processes (referred to as hot stamping)2 are used to improve the formability of alloys and thus to obtain complex shaped components in automotive applications.

 A forming limit diagram (FLD) is a useful tool to evaluate the formability of an alloy3.
 Out-of-plane tests, such as the Nakazima test4,5, and in-plane tests, such as the Marciniak test6-8, are conventional experimental methods to obtain the FLDs of sheet metals under various conditions9-11.
 A servo-hydraulic biaxial testing machine has also been used to investigate the formability of alloys at room temperature12,13.